altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *Gerald slowly nodded, and held out the mirror* "M::What about the Way Out?"
 "A::Two plans - better than one plan"
-"FL__F::What cheeses?"
+~From the kitchen in the distance, Flanagan called out~ "FL__F::What cheeses?"
 "G::All the cheeses, please"
 "A::You trust his plans?"